blade34242/opsdash-operational-dashboard-nextcloud/aaacalstatsdashxyz/README.md

 Built with Codex CLI (OpenAI’s agentic coding assistant) for maintainability, security, and modern CSP‑friendly patterns.

 ## Requirements
-- Nextcloud 32
+- Current focus line: Nextcloud 31 (0.4.x)
-- PHP compatible with your NC32 instance
+- Upcoming line: Nextcloud 32 (0.5.x; planned rename to OpsDash)
-- Node.js 18+ and npm for building the frontend
+- Node.js 18+ and npm for building the frontend (dev only)

 ## Install (development)
 1. Place this app in `apps/aaacalstatsdashxyz`.